Rigsby

 - The parish was in the Wold division of the ancient Calceworth Wapentake in the East Lindsey district in the parts of Lindsey.

-- Rigsby is a small enough parish that they can function without a formal Parish Council.
+- Rigsby is a small enough parish that the citizens can function without a formal Parish Council.
 The citizens hold a Parish Meeting as needed to discuss civic and political issues.

 - For today's district governance, see the East Lindsey District Council.